Rescuers look for survivors of Indian glacier flood disaster

 The power of the roaring wall of water was first noticed by residents of multiple villages perched on the valley slopes.

-Rajeev Semwal heard a sound similar to rumbling clouds and then watched the usually blue waters of Alaknanda turn muddy.
+Rajeev Semwal heard a sound similar to rumbling clouds and then watched the usually blue waters of the Alaknanda turn muddy.

 “I understood disaster had indeed struck,” said Semwal, a resident of Tapovan village in Uttarakhand state where the power plant is located.

 Semwal’s brother-in-law and younger brother both worked at the power plant.
 His younger brother was inside the tunnel that was flooded and has not been heard from since.